Article translated with the assistance of AI tools. Images and parts of the content will still be reviewed.

 1 – On the main CP, you should follow the steps below:

-• Add to your device tree under CAN the CANopen_Manager.
+• Add to your device tree under CAN, the CANopen_Manager.

-2 – Configuring
+2 – Configuration

 • After configuring the CAN tree, you must configure the communication parameters.